-- Wrench Set – If you’re like me you’d prefer to use sockets over wrenches but unfortunately a socket wont always get into to those tight spaces.
+- Wrench Set – If you’re like me you’d prefer to use sockets over wrenches but unfortunately a socket won’t always get into to those tight spaces.
 That’s why I like to have a good selection of both metric and standard wrenches on hand, I prefer ratcheting wrenches because it’s the best of both worlds.

-- Adjustable Wrench – As much as I hate adjustable wrenches they can certainly come in handy if you are trying to keep the amount of wrenches you carry to a minimum or as a suitable backup wrench.
-I always carry a couple adjustable wrenches despite hating them so much.
+- Adjustable Wrench – As much as I hate adjustable wrenches they can certainly come in handy if you are trying to keep the number of wrenches you carry to a minimum or as a suitable backup wrench.
+I always carry a couple of adjustable wrenches despite hating them so much.

 - Tire Repair Kit – Whether it be from a branch or a sharp rock, punctures in your UTV tires are almost inevitable.
 That’s why you should never leave home without a tire repair kit, this tire repair kit from Rhino USA has everything you’ll need.
 They are super simple to use and work very well for most punctures you’ll encounter on the trails.

-- Air Compressor – Air compressors come in handy for when you decide you want to air down your tires based on the terrain you’re riding in.
+- Air Compressor – Air compressors come in handy when you decide you want to air down your tires based on the terrain you’re riding in.
 But an air compressor is also crucial to have if you should get a flat tire and need to air it up.

-- Ratchet Straps – Of course they’re great for strapping down your load but I’ve also used them to aid in recovery.
-For example while I was winching myself out and I was on a side hill that I was worried about tipping over I attached the ratchet straps to a tree to ensure I couldn’t tip.
+- Ratchet Straps – Of course, they’re great for strapping down your load but I’ve also used them to aid in recovery.
+For example, while I was winching myself out and I was on a side hill that I was worried about tipping over I attached the ratchet straps to a tree to ensure I couldn’t tip.

 - Mechanics Wire – Use it to temporarily tie stuff up out of the way while your wrenching on your side by side or tie your exhaust up so it’s not dragging on the ground.
 Mechanics wire can come in handy for many applications while out riding the trails.